AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 }

-Filter to New List
+Algorithm 2: Filter into a New List

 public static ArrayList<Integer> getEvens(ArrayList<Integer> nums)